Get a dictionary, because the school of Joe Maddon is in session

 Did all your reading give you a love of words?

 Maddon: Yes.
 And at Lafayette, I had an English professor there named Sheldon Liebman.
-He had long hair, he wore it in a ponytail, he horn-rimmed glasses.
+He had long hair, he wore it in a ponytail, he had horn-rimmed glasses.
 He taught me so much.
 I was a terrible writer then.
 We had to write eight papers that year, on the first four, I got F's.
 I would go into his office, and he would help me.
 He taught me to spread my mind.
 He taught me to put words together.
 He was very hard on me.
 I'm glad he was.
 And then there was my Uncle Rick.
 He challenged me on everything I said.
 Everything.
 If I used a word incorrectly, he'd crush me.
 He went to Harvard, he was brilliant.
 He'd drink Coors Light with VO, and we'd sit and talk and drink.
 He taught me that in the word "often," the t is silent.
 He would tell me, "it's pronounced offen."
-He taught me that when you're talking about the second best thing in a subject, not the best thing, the word to use is "penultimate." ...
+He taught me that when you're talking about the second-best thing in a subject, not the best thing, the word to use is "penultimate." ...
 So, in 2016, the penultimate team was that great Cleveland Indians team.

 You wear some really cool clothing, including during the Cubs' visit to the White House.
 You were the only one not wearing a tie.
 Where did your sense of style come from?